PLATELET AND LEUKOCYTE-INCREASING EFFECTS OF SYZYGIUM CUMINI (L.) SKEELS (MYRTACEAE) LEAVES IN A MURINE MODELHTML Full Text

 Data are presented as mean ± SD, n = 3 per group.

 All experiments were carried out in triplicates.
-Results revealed that cetechin and rutin were present in the methanolic leaf extract having catechin as the constituent with highest amount followed by rutin.
+Results revealed that cetechin and rutin were present in the methanolic leaf extract having catechin as the constituent with the highest amount followed by rutin.

 On the other hand, there was no quercetin detected although numerous publications claim the presence of quercetin.
 This absence of quercetin may then apply to the study of Priya et al., 2017 that the active principles or individual polyphenols in S. cumini may vary in their levels and contribution to efficacy depending on the source of the plant or its geographical location.

-Also, the HPLC results above were similar with the HPLC results of methanolic seed extract by Rohadi et al. 2017 13 where catechin and rutin are identified.
+Also, the HPLC results above were similar to the HPLC results of methanolic seed extract by Rohadi et al. 2017 13 where catechin and rutin are identified.
 A similar study by Ruan et al., 2008 10 had proven that the HPLC data of the methanolic leaf extract of this plant contained catechin which may be responsible for the antioxidant activity.

 Based on the figures, the peaks of plant samples matched the peaks of catechin and rutin but did not match the peaks of quercetin.
 Hence, only catechin (759.16 ppm) and rutin (142.24 ppm) were present in S. cumini leaves.